boydjawun/boydjawun/README.md

 - 👋 Hi, I’m @boydjawun
-- 👀 I’m interested in all facets and libraries of Python and SQL
+- 👀 I in al specilize all of Python, SQL, and Go
-- 🌱 I’m currently learning how to use Python's libraries to make my life and others easier
+- 🌱 I’m currently learning how to use programming to make my life and others easier
 - 💞️ I’m looking to collaborate on any meaninful coding projects with like minded individuals and team members willing to help me grow and teach me new things
 - 📫 How to reach me @ email: boydjawun@gmail.com